SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

-# Publishing your application to SAP Launchpad Site
+# Integrate the Application with SAP Build Work Zone, standard edition

 ## Introduction

-In this section, we would describe steps of how you can add your HTML5 application to the Launchpad and how you can build a company site with the HTML5 application.
+In this section, we would describe steps of how you can add your HTML5 application to the  SAP Build Work Zone, standard edition.
+This allows to have one central entry point by building a company site to show all of your SAP BTP HTML5 applications.

-**Persona:** Launchpad Administrator
+**Persona:** SAP Workzone Administrator

 **Abbreviation:** SAP Business Technology Platform = SAP BTP